Marlon Brando: 1954–1959: Box office success

-One-Eyed Jacks and Mutiny on the Bounty
+1961–1971: Established actor

 In 1961, Brando made his directorial debut in the western One-Eyed Jacks.
 The picture was originally directed by Stanley Kubrick, but he was fired early in the production.
 Paramount then made Brando the director.
 Brando portrays the lead character Rio, and Karl Malden plays his partner "Dad" Longworth.
 The supporting cast features Katy Jurado, Ben Johnson, and Slim Pickens.
 Brando's penchant for multiple retakes and character exploration as an actor carried over into his directing, however, and the film soon went over budget; Paramount expected the film to take three months to complete but shooting stretched to six and the cost doubled to more than six million dollars.
 Brando's inexperience as an editor also delayed postproduction and Paramount eventually took control of the film.
 Brando later wrote, "Paramount said it didn't like my version of the story; I'd had everyone lie except Karl Malden.
 The studio cut the movie to pieces and made him a liar, too.
 By then, I was bored with the whole project and walked away from it".
 One-Eyed Jacks was received with mixed reviews by critics.

 Brando's revulsion with the film industry reportedly boiled over on the set of his next film, Metro-Goldwyn-Mayer's remake of Mutiny on the Bounty, which was filmed in Tahiti.
 The actor was accused of deliberately sabotaging nearly every aspect of the production.
 On June 16, 1962, The Saturday Evening Post ran an article by Bill Davidson with the headline "Six million dollars down the drain: the mutiny of Marlon Brando".
 Mutiny director Lewis Milestone claimed that the executives "deserve what they get when they give a ham actor, a petulant child, complete control over an expensive picture."
 Mutiny on the Bounty nearly capsized MGM and, while the project had indeed been hampered with delays other than Brando's behavior, the accusations would dog the actor for years as studios began to fear Brando's difficult reputation.
 Critics also began taking note of his fluctuating weight.